2,5 km from Pepelina on the left slope of the valley of the Čherni Lom river.

 |1961||paleolithic remains discovered.|

-Orlova Čuka is one of the longest caves in Bulgaria.
-The entrance opens to the romantic valley of the Cherni Lom river, 40m above the river.
-It was formed by ground water around the Pliocene/Quaternary boundary, when the valley floor was 40 m higher at the level of the cave.
+Пещера "Орлова чука" (Orlova Čuka Cave) is one of the longest caves in Bulgaria.
+The entrance opens to the romantic valley of the Cherni Lom river, 40 m above the river.
+It was formed by groundwater around the Pliocene/Quaternary boundary, when the valley floor was 40 m higher at the level of the cave.
 The cave is formed in cretaceous limestone, deposited on the bottom of the former Sarmat Sea.

 The cave contains numerous archaeological remains from 200,000 to 40,000 years ago.
 Older layers produced Palaeolithic finds like flint arrowheads and the bones of cave bear and deer.
 The upper cave sediments contained remains of the Thracians, which lived here during the Bronze Age and the time of the Romans.

 Orlova Čuka is home to a huge bat colony, and during their maternity phase in May or June the visitors are not allowed in this part of the cave for about a month.
-Biologists from the Bulgarian Academy of Sciences continually supervice the bats.
-They mount cameras around the colony and so visitor can see how bats are born in the nearby hut "Edelweiss".
-29 species of bats are known in Europe, 25 of them are found here.
+Biologists from the Bulgarian Academy of Sciences continually supervise the bats.
+They mounted cameras around the colony and so visitors can see how bats are born in the nearby hut "Edelweiss".
+29 species of bats are known in Europe, 13 of them are found here.
 Three are included in the IUCN Red List, the long-fingered bat (Myotis capaccinii), the Mediterranean horseshoe bat (Rhinolophus еuryale) and the Mehely's horseshoe bat (Rhinolophus mehelyi).

 The karst area around the river Russenski Lom in northeastern Bulgaria is full of caves.
 56 caves were discovered and mapped so far.
 The area is called Lomovete, which is also the name of the narrow gorges.
 The rivers are called Rusenski Lom with its tributaries Cherni Lom, Beli Lom and Malki Lom.